inwerk/dicewarepy/README.md

 ## Security

+> [!NOTE]
-For information on supported versions and how to report vulnerabilities, please refer to the [Security Policy](https://github.com/inwerk/dicewarepy/blob/main/SECURITY.md).
+> For information on supported versions and how to report vulnerabilities, please refer to the [Security Policy](https://github.com/inwerk/dicewarepy/blob/main/SECURITY.md).

 This section provides further details on the security aspects of the Diceware method and the implementation of this package.